ssm-lab/sots_cep/docs/Demo Run.md

 # Example Run (Main Example)
-To demonstrate the pipeline, we provide a demo that ties all components together.
-Located in app_examples/main_example
+To demonstrate the complete pipeline, we provide a self-contained demo located in `app_examples/main_example`.
+The demo is executed through the **Orchestrator**, which assembles and manages all components automatically.

+---

 ## Demo Scenario
-The `main_example` demo simulates a **vehicle digital twin** with three core data streams:
+The `main_example` demo simulates a **vehicle digital twin** with three simulated event sources:

 - **Speed (`speed-1`)**: Simulated vehicle speed in arbitrary units.
 - **Engine Temperature (`engine-temp-1`)**: Simulated thermal state of the engine.
 - **Fuel Level (`fuel-1`)**: Simulated remaining fuel percentage.

-These streams are subject to dropouts and reconstructions, then fed into the CEP engine to detect meaningful patterns about the vehicle’s operational state.
+Each source emits events at its own configured interval and may experience intermittent dropouts.
+When observations are missing, reconstructed events are generated and re-inserted into the event stream with associated confidence metadata.
+All events, observed and reconstructed, are then processed uniformly by the CEP engine.

 ---

 ## Patterns Tracked

-The CEP engine listens to the **reconstructed partition** and continuously evaluates the following patterns:
+The CEP engine listens to the event stream and continuously evaluates the following patterns:

 ### Atomic Patterns
 - **Overspeeding**: Speed exceeds 25.